-Hungry?
-These foods will keep you full longer
+Always hungry?
+What to eat to actually feel full

 Fiber

 Fiber is a type of carbohydrate that is not digested by the body.
 It is processed “as is” and eliminated.
 While most often associated with bowel health, when eaten, fiber alone provides fullness.
 It also swells in your stomach when combined with water and food exits more slowly from your stomach — keeping you fuller longer.
 Aim for at least 20 grams daily (about five servings), and stick with foods, not supplements.
-Here are some fiber boosters, up to half of your daily fiber needs in one serving.
+Here are some fiber boosters that offer up to half of your daily fiber needs in one serving:

 • large whole artichoke (or five water-packed hearts)